 The scholarship is available to students in any major in the VCU College of Engineering in any year of study.

-Freshman Applicants - the deadline for Fall 2019 scholarships has passedApply
+Freshman Applicants - Applications for Fall 2020 are closed.

 Note: Application is in the instructions document.

 To provide more scholarships, founding benefactor C. Kenneth Wright allowed the college to spend, rather than endow, his gift.
 The college is committed to raising funds each year to sustain this transformational opportunity for students.

 Give online now to the Wright Engineering Access Scholarship Program.